Chalwk/CPAS/CODE_OF_CONDUCT.md

 * All disciplinary actions can be appealed
 * Contact senior administration for appeals
-* Provide evidence and context
+* Provide evidence and context for review
 * Decisions reviewed by admin team

 ---